OSAP

 For students in full-time studies, PSSSP can cover the cost of tuition, mandatory student fees, textbooks, monthly living allowances and travel support.

-For students in part-time studies, PSSP can cover the cost of tuition and textbooks.
+For students in part-time studies, PSSSP can cover the cost of tuition and textbooks.

 Scholarships